lillatoma/Unity-TowerDefense/doc/enemy-generation.md

 A skillpoint is used for advancing the health, speed and amount of enemies in a level.

+Every 10th round is a boss round.
+A boss is immune to freeze effects.

 Detailed formula in `CurrentLevelHolder.cs`.